Search

 by: PebblePad

-Discover how the new digital workbook makes it easier to apply the BDA’s innovative Common Assessment Tool, supporting consistent, competency-based assessment for dietetic students.
+Discover how the new digital workbook makes it easier to apply the BDA’s innovative Common Assessment Tool, supporting consistent, competency-based assessment for dietetic learners.

 Created with the needs of both Higher Education Institutions and NHS Trusts in mind, the workbook brings together the content and structure of the BDA’s CAT with the flexibility and usability of PebblePad.
-It offers a more intuitive way to support practice-based learning – helping students, educators and placement providers stay connected, give meaningful feedback and track progress more easily, wherever learning takes place.
+It offers a more intuitive way to support practice-based learning – helping learners, educators and practice-based learning providers stay connected, give meaningful feedback and track progress more easily, wherever learning takes place.

 What is the Common Assessment Tool (CAT)?

-The BDA developed CAT to bring consistency and clarity to the way dietetic students are assessed during their practice-based learning (PBL).
+The BDA developed CAT to bring consistency and clarity to the way dietetic learners are assessed during their practice-based learning.

 It’s a UK-wide framework designed to:

-• Ensure consistency across the sector by working across all HEIs, placement settings and supervision models, and by providing a standardised set of expectations for assessment.
+• Ensure consistency across the sector by working across all HEIs, practice-based learning settings and supervision models, and by providing a standardised set of expectations for assessment.

-• Support competency-based learning, helping students demonstrate the skills and knowledge required to become safe, effective dietitians – regardless of where or how their placements are delivered.
+• Support competency-based learning, helping learners demonstrate the skills and knowledge required to become safe, effective dietitians – regardless of where or how their practice-based learning is delivered.

-• Enable fair, structured assessment, giving educators and placement providers a reliable, unified approach to evaluating student progress and readiness for practice.
+• Enable fair, structured assessment, giving educators and practice-based learning providers a reliable, unified approach to evaluating learner progress and readiness for practice.

 Original BDA CAT as a interactive PDF